Course Description

 Late Assignments and Attendance

-Assignments for this course are challenging and fun, but the class moves very quickly, so you will not want to fall behind.
-Missed assignments will receive a grade of F. A student may turn in one (1) assignment late during the semester, if there is an excused reason with prior arrangement with professor.
-Any other late assignments will receive a grade of F.
+Assignments for this course are challenging and fun, but the class moves very quickly, especially during the summer session, so you will not want to fall behind.
+Missed assignments will receive a grade of F. Deadlines are very important in journalism, so they are also important in this class.

-Attendance is important in this course.
-You may have three absences without penalty throughout the semester.
-For the fourth and fifth absence, your final course grade will be reduced by 10% each.
-After the fifth absence, you wll be encouraged to drop the course or you will receive an F. There are no excused absences, sickness and work-related absences must be covered within the three.
+Attendance is important, too.
+You may have one absence without penalty throughout the summer session.
+After that, your final grade will be reduced by 5% for each additional absence.
+After the fifth absence, you wll be encouraged to drop the course or you will receive an F. There are no excused absences, sickness and work-related absences are still absences.
 Because we cover so much ground in this class, it is no coincidence that the best projects historically have been turned in by the students with the best attendance.

 Students (and teachers, too) often learn best from one another, so an open environment is encouraged.
 Ask questions and help each other.